nfleet/via/README.md

 via - fast shortest path computation
 ====================================

-**via** is a new, lightweight shortest path problem computation service fully implemented using RESTful techniques. via provides distance matrix calculation through a simple API.
+**via** is a new, lightweight shortest path problem computation service fully implemented using RESTful techniques. via provides distance matrix calculation through a simple API. via makes use of the fantastic (OpenStreetMap)[http://www.openstreetmap.org] map data for its computation.

+**Note**: currently, via relies on precomputed contraction hierarchies graphs which are built on OpenStreetMap data.
+They are essential for via to work.
+While we have published the source code for via, we currently have not released the preprocessed graph files.
+We intend to release *instructions* on how to do this but due to size and bandwidth constraints, we have not yet found a feasible solution for publishing these files.
+Instructions will be released soon(tm).

 Installing via
 --------------